 - The services performed were by an individual (not a partnership, corporation, or other organization).

 - Payment is to be made in one lump sum after completion of work.

 Independent Contractor Agreement ($5,000-$25,000)

 If the SSI criteria are not met and payment is to an individual between the amounts of $5,000-$25,000 then you must follow the Independent Contractor procedure.

 If the total dollar amount paid to the independent contractor will be $25,000 or greater, even though the payment will be made to an individual, then the purchasing procedures related to competitive pricing and bidding must be followed.
 Contact the Purchasing Office at 351-2287 for further clarification.

-When payments are made to a company, the normal purchasing procedures related to competitive pricing and bidding should be followed and payment will be made on a DPO or PO depending on the dollar limit.
+When payments are made to a company, the normal purchasing procedures related to competitive pricing and bidding should be followed and payment will be made on a Check/ACH Request or PO depending on the dollar limit.